Azure/acr/docs/custom-domain/README.md

   - Custom data domain to access the registry content.
 Again, example for `contoso.com`: `eastus-registry-data.contoso.com`
     - Note that the custom data domain is region specific.
 For geo-replicated registries, each region should have its own custom data endpoint.

-  For each domain, you must prepare a single PEM formatted file containing the TLS private key and public certificate:
+  For each domain, you must prepare a single PEM formatted file containing the TLS private key and public certificate.
+The key must be exportable.

   ```
   -----BEGIN PRIVATE KEY-----